Cadry's Kitchen

 What cheese to use?

-I gave a couple of non-dairy cheese options for the nachos.
+I like to offer a couple types of non-dairy cheese options for the nachos.

-I also offered shredded non-dairy cheese, for those who preferred to melt it onto their tortilla chips in the oven.
+You can also offer shredded non-dairy cheese, for those who prefer to melt it onto their tortilla chips in the oven.

 How to serve individual nacho plates